 After consulting with a mental health professional, I learned that I had an anxiety disorder.
 I was surprised to find out just how common this form disorders are in the United States and worldwide.
 Learning about the statistics surrounding anxiety helped me realize that I was not alone in my struggles and that many others were experiencing similar challenges.

 Knowing the prevalence of anxiety disorders also highlighted the importance of addressing mental health conditions and reducing the stigma associated with seeking help.
 I became interested in learning more about the statistics to raise awareness and promote understanding of mental health conditions.

 Today, I am grateful for the support and treatment that has helped me manage my anxiety.
 I believe that by increasing awareness and understanding of mental disorders, we can work towards creating a more supportive and compassionate society for those who struggle with anxiety and other mental health disorders.

 Anxiety is a normal stress response and can be helpful in certain situations.
 It can warn us of hazards and help us pay attention and prepare ourselves.
 Anxiety disorders vary from regular feelings of anxiousness or tension and involve severe anxiety or fear.
-Anxiety disorders are among the most common mental health illnesses that impact almost 30% of individuals at some unspecified time in the future.
-However, anxiety can be managed through available effective treatments.
+According to the Anxiety and Depression Association of America, anxiety disorders are among the most common mental health illnesses that impact 31% of adults at some unspecified time in the future.
+However, it can be managed through available effective treatments.
 These treatments help most people cope with their lives are normally as possible.

 In a given year, the anticipated percentage of American adults with different anxiety disorders include: